 The Information Practices Act of 1977 and the Federal Privacy Act require the California Public Employees Retirement System to provide the following information to individuals who are asked to supply information.
-The information requested is collected pursuant to the Government Code Sections (2000) et seq.) and will be used for administration of the Board's duties under the Retirement Law, the Social Sections (2000) et seq.) and will be used for administration of the Board's duties under the Retirement Law, the Social Sections (2000) et seq.) and will be used for administration of the Board's duties under the Retirement Law.
-The Social Sections Act, and the Public Employees.
-Medical and Hospital Care Act, as the case may be Failure to supply all of the requested information may result in the System being unable to perform its functions regarding your status.
+The information requested is collected pursuant to the Government Code Sections (2000) of seq.) and will be used for administration of the Board's duties under the Retirement Law, the Social Sectiny Act, and the Public Employees, Medical and Hospital Care Act, as the case may be Failure to supply all of the requested information may result in the System being unable to perform its functions regarding your status.
 Portions of this information may be transferred to state and public agency employers.
 California State Attorney General Office of the State Controller.
-California Technology Agency Public Safety & Communications Drusson.
-Franchise Tax Board Internal Revenue Service.
-Workers: Compensation Appeals Board.
-State Compensation Insurance Fund.
-County District Attorney's Social Security Administration. beneficianes of deceased membors: physicians, insurance carriers, and vanous vendors who prepare microtichermicrollim for CalPERS Disclosure to these parties is done in strict accordance with current statutes regarding confidentially.
+California Technology, Agency Public Safety & Communications Division.
+Franchise Tax Board, Internal Revenue Service, Workers, Compensation Appeals Board, State Compensation Insurance Fund.
+County Distinct Attorneys, Social Security Administration, beneficiaries of deceased members, physicians, insurance camers, and vanous vendors who prepare microtiche/microtiche/microtilm for CalPERS.
+Disclosure to these parties is done in strict accordance with current statules regarding confidentially.

 You have the right to review your memborship liles maintained by the California Public Employees.
-Retirement System: For questions concerning your rights under the Information Practices Act of 1977, please contact the Information Coordinator, CalPERS, P.O.
-Box 942702, Sacramento, CA 94229, 2702.
+Retirement System.
+For questions concerning your rights under the Information Practices Act of 1977, please contact the Information Coordinator, CalPERS, P.O., Box 942702, Sacramento, CA 94229, 2702.